Fascinated by the Rainbow Mountains of Peru? You’re not alone – get ready for a deep dive into this beautiful natural wonder.

 Although the hikes and tours continue even during rainy weather, hiking the trail is unpleasant and muddy.
 So my best tip would be to keep careful watch on the weather forecast.

-The months of September, October, and May are your best bet for when to visit the Rainbow Mountains in Peru.
+The months of September, October, and May are your best bet.

 Need to Know Before Your Trip